ucsb-cs9/s25/_lab/lab03.md

 ### Recursive character counting

 - `count_vowels(text)` - This recursive function will take a string value (text) representing a network log entry and return the number of vowels that are found in it.
-For this exercise, the vowels are `'A','E','I','O','U','a','e','I','o','u'`.
+For this exercise, the vowels are `'A','E','I','O','U','a','e','i','o','u'`.
 In a simplified security model, this could represent identifying certain patterns in log files.

 Hint: Start with the first character of the text.
 If it's a vowel (representing a flagged pattern), count one; if not, skip counting it.
 Either way, proceed to the rest of the string recursively (each time, looking at the first character).